pointerplays/campaignNotes/Elpis/nephi.md

 - The Event - 12th of Awakening, 1388

     It was Venom who turned me on to this job.
-Part of me wants to think he just wanted to get rid of me for a couple of days, another wants to think he genuinly thinks a change of scenery and some purpose will get me out of my stupor.
+Part of me wants to think he just wanted to get rid of me for a couple of days, another wants to think he genuinly believes a change of scenery and some purpose will get me out of my stupor.
 It's probably the latter and I appreciate his concern.
 He's a good friend. *However, if you're the one reading this, what I've just commited to paper is a lie and you're stinky.*

     It was supposed to be a simple job, clear out some freshly opened coal mine from some goblins *that refused to pay rent*.
 Of course, things didn't quite turn out that way.
 I suppose hoping for the mistresses' blessing wasn't realistic.
 The terms of the contract weren't quite right.
 But I'm getting ahead of myself here.